-During August and September 2011, the CIMS instrument participated in the PA-RADE campaign, which took place at the Kleiner Feldberg Taunus Observatory near Frankfurt, Germany.
-Figure 8 shows the measurement of sulphuric acid during daytime.
-In the lower part of the graph the sulphuric acid concentration is displayed along with the ion precipitator setting.
-The ion precipitator is set to be active every 15 min in order to investigate if an effect from ambient ions can be detected.
-The performed measurements do not indicate a significant influence of ion effect, and we conclude the contribution of the atmospheric $HSO_4^-$ ions is very small.
-Turning off the corona ion source allows estimating the maximum contribution due to ambient ions (lower panel of Fig. 9).
-If the ion precipitator is enabled all bisulphate ions are effectively eliminated (0 counts s-1).
-In contrast, for the case of having both the corona source and the ion precipitator switched off, the slight increase in the bisulphate ion signal ( $\sim$ 4 to 5 counts s-1) is noticeably observed relatively to the previous case.
-Using this measured $HSO_4^-$ ion count rate together with the typical primary ion count rate one can translate the effect of the ambient ions to be equivalent to several $10^4$ molecule cm-3 during normal operation.
+the corona ion source allows for estimation of the maximum contribution due to ambient ions (lower panel of Fig. 9).
+If the ion precipitator is enabled, all bisulfate ions are effectively eliminated ( $0 \text{ counts s}^{-1}$ ).
+In contrast, for the case of having both the corona source and the ion precipitator switched off, the slight increase in the bisulfate ion signal ( $\sim 4$ to 5 counts s-1) is noticeably observed relative to the previous case.
+Using this measured HSO4 ion count rate together with the typical primary ion count rate, one can translate the effect of the ambient ions to be equivalent to several $10^4$ molecule cm-3 during normal operation.
 This is typically smaller than the CIMS noise level.